 Corn Shoots: Grown in the dark, these Microgreens are bright yellow like a highlighter.
 These are sure to pop out on any dish and are fantastic on deserts due to there powerful sweet flavor.
 So sweet they taste similar to artificial sweetener, and for this reason they are not for everyone, however they are one of our favorites.

-Red Garnet Amaranth: A chef favorite, this Microgreens is possibly the most beautiful of them all.
-With deep reds and purple under tones this Microgreen is sure to make the most ordinary plates extraordinary.
+Red Garnet Amaranth: A chef favorite, this Microgreen is possibly the most beautiful of them all.
+With deep reds and purple undertones this Microgreen is sure to make the most ordinary plates extraordinary.
 Amaranth has a very mild flavor, similar to a beet flavor but much lighter.
-This is one of the more challenging Microgreens to grow as it is extremely sensitive to over watering, over crowding and loves warm temperatures.
+This is one of the more challenging Microgreens to grow as it is extremely sensitive to overwatering, overcrowding and loves warm temperatures.
 Quality microgreen seeds are extremely important when growing Amaranth to prevent help prevent some of the common issues.

 Nobody wants to pay for shipping and Brabant Farms is no exception.
 At True Leaf Market shipping is FREE on all orders of $45 or more.
 With there huge selection and the fact that the larger the quantity you order the better the pricing gets, we have no problem meeting the $45 requirement.
 Shipping is fast as well, we typically receive our orders within 3 business days.